• Articles

 1. Minimum of 8 characters in length

-2. Having any of the three from these four types of characters: lower case, upper case, numbers, and special characters.
+2. Having any of the three of these four types of characters: lower case, upper case, numbers, and special characters.

 It appears to be an unsolicited email.
 You should report it as spam and move the email to the trash immediately in the respective web client you use (Yahoo Mail, Gmail, etc.).
 Before providing any bank-related credentials online, you should call the bank to check if the message is legitimate and is from the bank.

 This type of attack happens when the password is hacked.
-To avoid this, whenever you set a password, always use a proper standard, i.e., use passwords that are at least 8-character length and have a combination of upper case/lower case letters, symbols/special characters, and numbers.
+To avoid this, whenever you set a password, always use a proper standard, i.e., use passwords that are at least 8 characters in length and have a combination of upper case/lower case letters, symbols/special characters, and numbers.

 Other scenarios of the above attack could be: